 Tutorials

-The examples directory contains the necessary files:
+The examples directory contains all the necessary files:

-• cime.exp: input file for EXPO2014
+• cime.exp: input file for EXPO

 To access to examples directory:

-• Open EXPO2014 by double clicking on Expo2014 icon.
+• Open EXPO by double clicking on Expo icon.

 • Click on File > Load Examples

-and select the file cime.exp.
+Then select the file cime.exp.

-The content of the file cime.exp follows.
+The contents of the file are shown below.

 %structure cime